| The majority of mushrooms and toadstools (known

 picture).
 The mycelium is actually breaking down the dung so that it will eventually

+be recycled and absorbed into the soil.
 This little light bulb is only 3mm high and with a

 little black dot on top, which is a packet of spores.
 The 'light bulb' builds up a